Grant Robertson: Fifth term, 2020–2023

+During the 2020 New Zealand general election, Robertson retained Wellington Central by a margin of 18,878, defeating National's candidate Nicola Willis.
+Labour won a landslide victory during that election, winning 54.3% of the party vote.

-In a cabinet reshuffle announced on 2 November, he was appointed to be the next Deputy Prime Minister of New Zealand.
-Robertson retained his portfolios as minister of finance and minister for sport & recreation, and added the ministerial portfolios for infrastructure and racing.
-The preceding deputy prime minister was New Zealand First leader Winston Peters, who had lost his seat in the recent election.
-Robertson became deputy prime minister after deputy party leader Kelvin Davis declined the position.
+He was eventually appointed Deputy Prime Minister after the 2020 election when deputy party leader Kelvin Davis declined the position.
+Robertson also retained his portfolios as minister of finance and minister for sport & recreation, and added the ministerial portfolios for infrastructure and racing.

 In mid-February 2021, Robertson pulled out of his weekly interview slots with Peter Williams' Magic Talk radio show after Williams questioned him about his views on the implications of the World Economic Forum's Great Reset for New Zealand.
 Robertson reportedly stated that he would no longer appear on the show since he did not want to "shoot down conspiracy theories."

-In December 2022 commentator Morgan Godfery lauded his handling of the finance portfolio.
+In December 2022 commentator Morgan Godfrery lauded his handling of the finance portfolio.

 Prime Minister Jacinda Ardern announced her resignation on 19 January 2023.
 Robertson immediately responded that he would not be seeking election as her successor but that he would contest the 2023 general election.
-Carmel Sepuloni replaced Robertson as Deputy Prime Minister.
+He also stood down as deputy prime minister, but continued as finance minister and also became Leader of the House and, after Cyclone Gabrielle struck parts of New Zealand, Minister for Cyclone Recovery.
+He was briefly Minister of Foreign Affairs in November 2023 after incumbent Nanaia Mahuta lost her re-election bid.